genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are at the very heart of our strategy, based on native browsers and a standards-based ​component model.

 Web Components are custom html elements that completely encapsulate their logic to create self-contained reusable components, that do not clash or interfere with the rest of application.
-They are future-proof and interoperable with traditional web frameworks.
+They are future-proof and interoperable with traditional web frameworks like Angular, React and Vue.

 We currently offer [over 40 web components](/reference/components/pre-built-components/ui-components/) such as Button, Text Field etc that are ready to go.
 That number is growing and we can also work with our clients to create bespoke web components for their specific needs.
 Frameworks like React, Angular, Vue and so on, have traditionally offered component models to developers, however Web Components are literally, the standard component model of the web, written into the HTML specification.
 Applications themselves can be fully encapsulated web components too, for example YouTube is a web component, made up of many smaller web components.